oliveratgithub/plausible-api-wordpress/README.md

 ## Usage

-* Place the `/plausible-api`-directory to your (Child-)Theme folder.
+* Place the `/plausible-api`-directory inside your WP (Child-)Theme folder.
+* Insert [your Plausible API Token](https://plausible.io/settings) to the const `PLAUSIBLE_API_APITOKEN` within `plausible-api.php`
-* Require the main Plugin file to get access to the Plausible Analytics API endpoints within your Theme.
+* Require the main Plugin file to get access to the Plausible Analytics API endpoints within your Theme (see examples)

 ### Examples: